 Emirates offers Wi-Fi on all its A380s and select B777s.
-Every passenger travelling on a wifi-enabled aircraft receives 10MB of data for free (an addition 600MB will cost you only US$1 which Emirates donates to charity).
+Every passenger traveling on a Wi-Fi-enabled aircraft receives 10MB of data for free (an addition 600MB will cost you only $1 USD which Emirates donates to charity).

 When will British Airways Offer In-Flight Wi-Fi?

-British Airways will offer Wi-Fi on board their planes in early 2017.
-They have chosen Gogo technology for inflight connectivity on longhaul flights.
-BA had been trialled long-haul wifi on a B747-400 with the Panasonic Global Communications Suite but since this trial ended, only BA’s London City service to New York has offered onboard connectivity.
+British Airways will offer Wi-Fi onboard their planes in early 2017.
+They have chosen Gogo technology for inflight connectivity on long-haul flights.
+BA had been trialed long-haul Wi-Fi on a B747-400 with the Panasonic Global Communications Suite but since this trial ended, only BA’s London City service to New York has offered onboard connectivity.